 This week, separately we both found a small round Crab Apple that has a bright pink interior that is tart without any sign of bitterness that will make a great apple sauce, jelly, or compliment as a savory sauce for a braised meat dish.

-Last week Dawn spotted about five pound of Letiporus sulphereus, the Chicken of the Woods Mushroom, all at its peak of freshness.
+Last week we spotted about five pound of Letiporus sulphereus, the Chicken of the Woods Mushroom, all at its peak of freshness.
 She made a Vegan Lentil Pecan Chicken Salad that was simply amazing hot or cold!
 The difference in flavors, textures and color had me guessing that I was eating a fine meat dish.

 With the cool weather and rain in middle August, the Maitake are already fruiting, an 11 pound specimen was found in the woods just North of the City of Chicago this afternoon by David Odd of Odd Produce.
 The earliest I’ve ever found one is the last week of August.

 Last year was so dry until late September that Maitake didn’t really fruit until the first weeks of October, though with phenomenal results.
 With the average rains, though off the usual schedule I predict this early Maitake fruiting will be the usual 200 pound local harvest, as opposed to the bounteous year like last year.
 Ringed Honey Mushrooms are out in certain spots, and last week I found a few aborted Entolomas directly at the bark line of a dead tree – but not enough for a meal, surely most of the fall mushrooms are coming along very soon.